Croatian Uruguayans

-Croatian Uruguayans comprise Croat migrants to Uruguay and their descendants.
+Croatian Uruguayans are Croat migrants to Uruguay and their descendants.
 The first Croats reached the Río de la Plata region during the second half of the 18th century; the biggest inflow of immigrants was mostly during the first half of the 20th century.
 They established their own institutions, such as the Croatian Home.

-According to UN estimates there are some 3,300 people of Croat descent living in Uruguay.
-Other estimates place the figure at around 5,000.

-In 2006 Eduardo R. Antonich published the monograph "Croatia and Croats in Uruguay".
+According to estimates from the United Nations, there are some 3,300 people of Croat descent living in Uruguay, whereas other estimates place the figure at around 5,000.
+In 2006, author and politician Eduardo R. Antonich published the monograph Hrvatska i Hrvati u Urugvaju (English: Croatia and Croats in Uruguay), which explores the history of the Croatian community within Uruguay.